A Beginner’s Guide To Understanding Your Credit Report In Singapore 2025: What Is A Credit Score And Is It Important?

 8. Why do some banks reject while others approve the same applicant with the same credit score?

 But different lenders consider different factors and have different risk appetites in assessing an individual’s credit worthiness.
-Therefore, there is no universal standard on acceptable credit score among the lenders.
+Therefore, there is no universal standard on acceptable credit scores among the lenders.

 In addition, each financial institution has its own internal credit score and risk profile for each applicant based on your financial and demographic information.